KeplerGO/kepler-3d-printing-model/README.md

 [![Preview](preview/preview-photometer.png)](model-files/photometer.stl)

 ### Spacecraft
 The *spacecraft* contains the electronics required to control the telescope.
-Attached to the exterior you can see the antennae, reaction wheels, and thursters.
+Attached to the exterior you can see the antennae, reaction wheels, and thrusters.
 The model file is called [model-files/spacecraft.stl](model-files/spacecraft.stl).
 [![Preview](preview/preview-spacecraft.png)](model-files/spacecraft.stl)

 ### Solar array